tears-mysthrala/Oroitz/SECURITY.md

 Security bugs in the following areas fall under this policy:

-- Core engine orchestration, adapters, and bindings under the `volwrap` namespace.
+- Core engine orchestration, adapters, and bindings under the `oroitz` namespace.
 - GUI and TUI applications, including their packaging scripts.
 - CLI utilities and workflow orchestration logic.